Downsizing from House to Apartment

 Prepare Kids and Pets

-Talk to your kids about their new school and activities they can get involved in.
-Remind them of ways they can keep in touch with friends in their current neighborhood by writing letters, emailing, and responsible social networking.
+Talk to your kids about downsizing and all the opportunities they’ll have at the new home.
+Remind them of ways they can keep in touch with friends from the neighborhood, such as writing letters, responsible social networking or text messaging.